fenago/pytest-quick-start-guide/testing-with-pytest/Lab_4.md

 no tests ran in 0.01seconds
 ```

-You can easily see the duration data separate from the cache data due to the
-prefixing of cache data names.
-However, it’s interesting that the lastfailed
-functionality is able to operate with one cache entry.
-Our duration data is taking
-up one cache entry per test.
-Let’s follow the lead of lastfailed and fit our data
-into one entry.

 We are reading and writing to the cache for every test.
 We could split up the
 fixture into a function scope fixture to measure durations and a session scope
 fixture to read and write to the cache.
 However, if we do this, we can’t use